jameshalsall/jameshalsall.github.io/_posts/2018-11-12-iterating-huge-collections-in-magento-2.md

 The first thing that might stand out here is that we are not fetching batches of results using MySQL's `OFFSET` and `LIMIT` expressions.
 This is because [this approach is incredibly wasteful](https://explainextended.com/2009/10/23/mysql-order-by-limit-performance-late-row-lookups/) at the database level.
-If we issed a query such as `SELECT name FROM users OFFSET 10000 LIMIT 1000` we are basically telling the database to fetch 11000 records and throw the first 10000 away.
+If we issued a query such as `SELECT name FROM users OFFSET 10000 LIMIT 1000` we are basically telling the database to fetch 11000 records and throw the first 10000 away.
 By avoiding this approach and only executing a single query in the database we are being more efficient with our computing resources.